pythonicforge/HTS/README.md

-# HTS — Tiny Shell
+# HTS

-A minimal, experimental shell implemented in Python for learning and prototyping.
+A minimal, experimental shell implemented in Python for learning and prototyping how a shell (like ZSH, bash or shell) actually works in the real world

 ## Overview